objectbox/objectbox-dart/doc/code-generation.md

 To make it possible to read and write ObjectBox entity instances as easily as possible, wrapper code needs to be generated.
 Such code is only generated for Dart classes which have been annotated to indicate that they represent an ObjectBox entity (i.e. using [`@Entity`](/lib/src/annotations.dart#L1)).
 For a Dart source file called `myentity.dart`, which contains an entity definition, a file called `myentity.g.dart` is generated in the same directory by invoking the command `pub run build_runner build`.

-Unfortunately, only few documentation exists on how to generate code using Dart's `build`, `source_gen` and `build_runner`, so the approach taken here by `objectbox_model_generator` is documented in the following.
+Unfortunately, only few documentation exists on how to generate code using Dart's `build`, `source_gen` and `build_runner`, so the approach taken here by `objectbox_generator` is documented in the following.

 ## Basics

 In order to set up code generation, a new package needs to be created exclusively for this task.
-Here, it it called `objectbox_model_generator`.
+Here, it it called `objectbox_generator`.
 This package needs to contain a file called [`build.yaml`](/generator/build.yaml) as well as an entry point for the builder, [`builder.dart`](/generator/lib/builder.dart), and a generator specifically for one annotation class, [`generator.dart`](/generator/lib/src/generator.dart).
 The latter needs to contain a class which extends `GeneratorForAnnotation<obx.Entity>` and overrides `Future<String> generateForAnnotatedElement(Element elementBare, ConstantReader annotation, BuildStep buildStep)`, which returns a string containing the generated code for a single annotation instance.

 It is then possible to traverse through the annotated class in `generateForAnnotatedElement` and e.g. determine all class member fields and their types.
 Additionally, such member fields can be annotated themselves, but because here, only the `@Entity` annotation is explicitly handled using a separate generator class, member annotations can be read and processed in line.